Kriegslustig/continuous-migration/README.md

 # Continuous Migration

-Run your migrations in CI.
+Run your Contentful migrations in CI.

 ## Usage